websanova/larapost/README.md

 The main key used for checking existing posts will be the `identifier` field which by default uses the filename.

-The root folder name can also be changed in the config it something other than `./blog` is needed.
+The root folder name can also be changed in the config if something other than `./blog` is needed.
 But keep in mind the `larablog:build` command will always use the `posts` and `pages` sub folders.

 **Note:** that the files are in markdown format and that the parser can be changed by overwriting the `Websanova\Larablog\Parser\Field\Body` parser.